Partners & Projects

 We partner with service providers who want to disrupt the anti-poverty space.
 They realize that decades of “business as usual” have not sufficiently turned the tide on poverty and have left us with scant understanding of what works to lift lives up.

 They are early adopters, generating innovative ideas about ways to end the cycle of poverty for American families.

-We work with partners that share a value system with us.
+We work with partners with whom we have a common value system.
 A LEO partner:

-All of our partners are battling the complexities of poverty, leading to research projects in the areas of housing and homelessness, health, criminal justice, education, self-sufficiency, and other emerging areas.
+All of our partners are navigating the complexities of poverty, leading to research projects in the areas of housing and homelessness, health, criminal justice, education, self-sufficiency, and other emerging areas.